-The Russia Far East whitefish fishery improvement projects and initiatives are industry-led.
-Consequently, the SR confines its activities to tracking and monitoring the fisheries and FIPs (and the long-standing need for improvements in RFE whitefish fisheries - see appended) and to providing advice to the market as required.
+The Russian Far East (RFE) whitefish fishery improvement projects and initiatives are industry-led.
+Consequently, the SR confines its activities to tracking and monitoring the fisheries and FIPs (and the long-standing need for improvements in RFE whitefish fisheries - see below) and to providing advice to the market as required.

-In September 2013, a fishery targeting pollock operated by the RFE Pollock Catchers Association (PCA) in the northern part of the Sea of Okhotsk (SoO) was certified as sustainable in accordance with criteria of the Marine Stewardship Council (MSC).
+In September 2013, a pollock fishery operated by the RFE Pollock Catchers Association (PCA) in the northern part of the Sea of Okhotsk (SoO) was certified as sustainable in accordance with criteria of the Marine Stewardship Council (MSC).

 In 2013, the RFE Longline Fishing Association (LFA) established a fishery improvement project (FIP) for longline fishing of Pacific cod and Pacific halibut.

 For more details on the sustainability status of the fisheries, please click here.

 Much of the whitefish sector has made vast improvements in sustainability over the last decade and nearly 60 percent of global supply in wild caught whitefish is categorized as sustainable or improving.

 The Russian Far East Whitefish SR focuses on monitoring sustainability status and performance of whitefish fisheries in the region.
 Much of this production is already sustainable or improving; their role is to shift volume from the improving to the sustainable category, and to ensure no production is removed from these categories.

 Fisheries and/or FIPs covered:

 At present, the roundtable focuses on a number of large-scale fisheries for pollock, Pacific cod, and Pacific halibut.

 The following FIP and MSC-certified fisheriesare supported and monitored: